Wildlife Action Plan

 The goal of Alaska's Wildlife Action Plan is to conserve the full diversity of Alaska's wildlife resources, focusing on those species with the greatest conservation needs.
 A key intent of the Plan is to coordinate and integrate new conservation actions and strategies with Alaska's existing wildlife management and research programs, building upon the demonstrated successes of these earlier efforts.

 In this way, the Plan functions as a blueprint for an overall conservation approach, one that sustains the full diversity of Alaska's wildlife.
 Via this blueprint, Alaska can foster broad strategies that promote wildlife conservation, while furthering responsible development and addressing the needs of a growing human population.
-It also helps Alaska prevent species listings under the federal and state Endangered Species acts.
-This in turn reduces the potential for federal oversight of listed species and their habitats.
+It also helps Alaska prevent species listings under the federal and State of Alaska endangered species acts.
+This in turn reduces the potential for federal oversight and regulation of listed species and their habitats.

 What is its Value to Alaska?